 Radiographs are normal preceding the development of callus formation or collapse of the articular surface.
 Linear or patchy subchondral sclerosis may be present representing cancellous fracture.

-T1: may be characteristically low signal intensity band through the affected region
+T1: there may be a characteristically low signal intensity band through the affected region

 History and etymology

-It is described in many regions but the term subchondral insufficiency fracture of "femoral head" was coined by Bangil et al in 1996 7.
+It has been described in many regions but the term "subchondral insufficiency fracture of the femoral head" was coined by Bangil et al. in 1996 7.

 The differential diagnosis of subchondral marrow edema includes: